"USTA School Tennis is not meant to produce champions.

 Tennis magazines for your school library

-FREE subscription to TENNIS, Tennis Life, and USTA magazines for all organizational members
+FREE subscription to TENNIS and Northern Exposure for all organizational members

 Equipment Discounts (racquets, transition balls, short court nets)